CreatorAndrew/the-bard/README.md

 For Windows (using Chocolatey):
 `choco install ffmpeg mediainfo-cli`

+For Windows (using Scoop):
+`scoop install main/ffmpeg main/mediainfo`

 For Windows (Manual):
 Download FFmpeg from https://ffmpeg.org/download.html#build-windows and add the `bin` subfolder to your `PATH` environment variable.
 Download MediaInfo (CLI version) from https://mediaarea.net/en/MediaInfo/Download/Windows and add the folder to your `PATH` environment variable.